Ilikepinapples/codecracker9000/README.md

-Put details a of the program here
+Put details and description of the program here